What are Assets and Liabilities?

 Congratulation! is an LIABILITY

-Below is a list of everyday thing you come across.
-Classify them as Asset, Liability or perhaps neither
+Below is a list of everyday items you come across.
+Classify each as Asset, Liability, or Neither.

 Assets Liability Neither Status